7 Bucketlist Experiences You Can Afford In Costa Rica

 Is Costa Rica really expensive for travelers?

-What is the cheapest bucket list experience in Costa Rica?
+What is the cheapest bucket-list experience in Costa Rica?

 How far in advance should I book tours in Costa Rica?